How to Lay Mexican Saltillo Tile on a Wood Subfloor

 - Save $$ and time.
 Check out Why You Should Buy & Install only Sealed Saltillo Tile.

-- Do not soak presealed Saltillo tile prior to installation.
+- Do not soak presealed Saltillo tile before installation.
 Just don’t.
 Ever.

-- If you are installing unsealed Saltillo tile, you can soak these prior to installation or apply several coats of Saltillo tile sealer prior to installation.
+- If you are installing unsealed Saltillo tile, you can soak these before installation or apply several coats of Saltillo tile sealer before installation.
 It’s better to seal the tiles than to soak the tiles.

 - Do not dry stack Saltillo tile in installation.